women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 • Mammograms: Recommended every 1-2 years for women 40+ (USPSTF).

-• Clinical Breast Exams: Every 3 years (20s-30s), then annually.
+• Clinical Breast Exams: Every 3 years (for women in their 20s-30s), then annually.

 • Self-Exams: Perform monthly to detect changes early.